Avg: 3.1 from 178 votes

 The east face is closed to climbing year-round due to possible sensitive/endangered plant species.

 The NW face and West face routes remain open.

 Finding the start of this route can be a challenge.
 Go down the climbers trail on the East side of Beacon.
 After turning the corner watch for a rise in terrain.
 Just past the rise the route starts in a right angling corner.

 Pitch 1: 5.6 Climb up the right leaning corner and then up a crack to a nice ledge.
 Be careful pulling onto the ledge as there may be loose rocks.
 Belay from a bolted anchor

-Pitch 2: 5.2 Traverse down a few feet and then straight right for a pitch.
+Pitch 2: 3rd class Traverse down a few feet and then straight right for a pitch.
 Belay at bolted anchors.
 Pro is sparse but the climbing is easy.
 Most people link pitch one and two.

-P3: Pull the steep mantle immediately up and left of the anchor and continue up the ramp above (or the right-leaning, right-facing dihedral just left of the ramp) until you have pulled a couple of vertical moves past some old pins.
+P3: 5.7 Pull the steep mantle immediately up and left of the anchor and continue up the ramp above (or the right-leaning, right-facing dihedral just left of the ramp) until you have pulled a couple of vertical moves past some old pins.
 Make a short traverse to your right, around the corner, to a hand crack, and then head straight up for a short distance to the large belay ledge with tree.
+Do not belay off the tree!
 30m.

 P4: Ascend the obvious left-leaning, right-facing dihedral/ramp up and left from the belay.
 Build a trad anchor shortly after you gain the narrow dirty ledge.
 Anchors for Jill's Thrill are down and to the left, around a slight rock outcropping.
 Ignore these if continuing to the top.
 40m.